ishuar/zero-to-hero-devops-roadmap/linux/day-5/package-management.md

 > **INFO:** At the end of an apt command, don’t forget to keep your system up to date.
 Get familiar with this command: sudo apt upgrade.
 It helps you make sure your system has the latest updates.

-1. Displaying information about a package
+1. Displaying information about a package.

 The following command will display information about the birthday package.